 For qualified undergraduate students, the University accepts from other regionally accredited institutions credit which was earned with grades of C or better.
+Students who earn credit on a Pass/Fail basis may not transfer these credits unless documentation is received that the grade was equivalent to a C or better.
 For graduate students, only transfer credit earned with grades of B or better will be considered.
 The acceptance of such credit, however, is limited to that of a liberal arts nature.
 Credit earned in vocational, technical, or terminal type courses is not acceptable, unless the equivalent of such courses are offered at The University of Tampa.
 Credit which is deemed as liberal arts is normally accepted, even if such credit was earned in courses not specifically offered at The University of Tampa.
+Additional supporting documentation may be required by the Office of the Registrar to facilitate the transfer of credits.